The Tchico7th October 2015

 Tchîco, the dog of the dead, still haunts several places here that have been feared since time immemorial.
 There is, for example, the beast of the Tour Beauregard in St Peter Port, the fortress whose keeper was Sir Thomas de Beauchamp in 1376; the beast of the Boundary-stone of the Saumarez at St Martin; and the beast of the Fief de Rohais in St Andrew, where in olden times there was a prison, from which we get the Rue de la Bête.
 In addition, there is a Rue de la Bête on the traditional boundaries of the Fief de Lihou, and the Beast of the Rue Mase to the west of St Peter Port.
 This ghost dog is similar to the Mawthdog, sinister spectre of the old dungeons of the Isle of Man.
 Môth, in Irish, means male.

-The Lord of Villeret, who beat his sister to death, returned night after night to the cursed ruins of his castle, in the form of a white hare, according to Amélie Bosquet, a famous writer of Norman romance.
+According to Amélie Bosquet, a famous writer of Norman romance, the Lord of Villeret, who beat his sister to death, returned night after night to the cursed ruins of his castle, in the form of a white hare.
 This brings to mind the Guernsey legend of Gautier de la Salle, supposedly the Bailiff under one of the Angevin kings, hanged, legend has it at St Andrew, for a crime similar to that of which, in 1563, Hostes Nicolle, Bailiff of Jersey, is accused in that island's Chronicles.
-The story goes (despite the total lack of evidence from our archives or from the acts of the contemporary royals), that Gautier de la Salle, who had long coveted a field belonging to his neighbour, a Massy or Matthieu, accused him of stealing two silver cups.
+The story goes (despite the total lack of evidence from our archives or from the acts of the contemporary kings), that Gautier de la Salle, who had long coveted a field belonging to his neighbour, a Massy or Matthieu, accused him of stealing two silver cups.
 The Bailiff, it is said, had hidden them himself in a haystack.
-Whether the story is true or not, suffice to say that, according to the imagination of credulous villagers who were not very familiar with Gaulish mythology, the ghost of Messire Gautier, in the shape of a white dog, still prowls, howls and barks, near a house in the country called the Ville au Rey.
+Whether the story is true or not, suffice to say that, according to the imagination of credulous villagers who were not very familiar with Gaulish mythology, the ghost of Messire Gautier, in the shape of a white dog, still prowls, howls and barks, near a house in the country called the Ville au Rey [the Manoir of the Ville au Roi did indeed belong to Gaulthier de la Salle].

 As for the Bailiff's Cross, a horizontal stone inscribed with a carved Gaulish thau, at the crossroads of the road that leads to the gibbet at St Andrew: it appears to be no more than a boundary stone marking the meeting of two fiefs, as is, for example, that of the Croix-au-Bailly in the parish of Election d'Eu in Normandy.
 See Ducange on the word thau iv 1075, and Masseville, Histoire Sommaire de Normandie, vol. 8, p.
 564, Rouen: 1722.